amandakso/nextjs-blog/posts/books/wrap-ups/march-2025-monthly-wrap.md

 ---
-title: "month-year-monthly-wrap.md"
+title: "Books & Bookish Thoughts: March 2025 Edition"
 date: "2025-04-01"
 ---

-This month I got to some highly anticipated reads including a new release from this year.
-Books with serious tones but also some quicker reads as well.
-Good variety of reads this month.
-One book I def should have dnf'ed but other than that some solid reads.
+This month I got to some highly anticipated reads, including a new 2025 release that didn't disappoint.
+I enjoyed a mix of books with serious tones and some lighter reads as well, giving me a good variety of stories to explore.
+With an average rating of 4/5, this has been my best reading month of the year so far!

-### Monthly Reads in Detail
+### March Reads in Detail

-#### Reading Stats
+#### Reading at a Glance

-Books Read: 6
+Books Read: 8
-Average Rating:
+Average Rating: 4
-Favorite Book of the Month: _The Warm Hands of Ghosts_ Honorable Mention: _Emily Wilde's Compendium of Lost Tales_ Genre Breakdown: 3 Fantasy, 1 Historical Fiction, 1 General Fiction, 1 Literary Fiction
+Favorite Book of the Month: _The Warm Hands of Ghosts_
+Honorable Mentions: _Emily Wilde's Compendium of Lost Tales_, _First Love Language_
+Genre Breakdown: 4 Fantasy, 1 Historical Fiction, 1 General Fiction, 1 Literary Fiction, 1 Romance

-#### Book Ratings & Mini Reviews
+#### Between the Pages: Reviews & Reflections

-_Book Title_ by Author (X/5 ⭐):

 _The Lies of Locke Lamora_ by Scott Lynch (4/5 ⭐):
 Intricate, engaging heist novel with dual timelines that complement the story's plot.
 Well-crafted characters and storyline that left me satisfied with the standalone experience, though personal triggers prevent me from continuing the series.

 _The Warm Hands of Ghosts_ by Katherine Arden (5/5 ⭐):